Kylie Jenner Reportedly Lands Her Own Spinoff Show, Will Kendall Jenner Be Seen?

 “Basically Kylie was bored with the relationship, she didn’t feel like it was going anywhere and after 18 plus months Tyga still hadn’t put a ring on it, so, you snooze, you lose,” the source continued.
 “Kylie isn’t seeing anyone else, and she doesn’t think he was cheating, but she’s confident she can land herself a hotter, richer boyfriend.”

-A short time after the rumor surfaced, Kylie Jenner confirmed that her relationship was intact by spending an evening out with her family and Tyga in Los Angeles, where they were seen arriving to a movie theater for a late night flick.
+A short time after the rumor surfaced, Kylie Jenner confirmed that her relationship was intact by spending an evening out with her family and Tyga in Los Angeles, where they were seen arriving at a movie theater for a late night flick.

 Kylie Jenner and Tyga have been dating each other publicly since she turned 18 but the couple faced rumors of a relationship for several months prior.
 Kylie Jenner and Tyga have split numerous times in recent years and at this point, it is unclear what his potential role on her rumored new series will be.

-To see more of Kylie Jenner and her family, tune into Keeping Up With the Kardashians Season 13, which airs on Sunday nights at 9 p.m. on the E!
+To see more of Kylie Jenner and her family, tune into Keeping Up with the Kardashians Season 13, which airs on Sunday nights at 9 p.m. on the E!
 Network.

 [Featured Image by Nicholas Hunt/Getty Images]